drprojects/nora/README.md

 ### 🛠  NoRA-Tools

 The NoRA-Tools provide functionalities to programmatically upload data to your NoRA template.
-For now, the two main functionalities are uploading your whole Zotero library to NoRA and uploading an arxiv paper (and associated metadata) to NoRA.
+For now, the main functionalities are:

+- uploading an arxiv paper (and associated metadata) to NoRA
+- uploading an Elsevier paper from Scopus (and associated metadata) to NoRA
+- uploading your whole Zotero library to NoRA

 You can freely modify or extend the NoRA template.
 However, keep in mind that if you want to use NoRA-Tools after modifying some sensitive page fields, you will